tux-o-matic/update-with-puppet/README.md

 ## TODO
 - Publish Puppet module to manage setup and CRON job.
 - Support other package providers.
+- Support creation of resource list as Yaml or .pp files.
 - Support other GIT hosting API for PR.

 #### Copyright